Cycling in Melbourne: Cycling equipment

-Bicycle parking and theft
+Bicycle parking

 Bicycle theft is a problem in Melbourne.

 Official road rules (Rule 166.
-Application of Part to bicycles) regarding bicycle parking appear to state that bicycles should only be parked in supplied cages or parking rails.
+Application of Part to bicycles) regarding bicycle parking appear to state that Part 12 of the Rules ("Restrictions on stopping and parking") does not apply to bicycles that are parked at bicycle rails or bicycle racks.
 In practice these facilities are not always available and affixing the bike to street poles is common and does not seem to be penalised.